jayaananthdevops/jayaananthdevops.github.io/_posts/2024-04-28-process_xml_glue_databrickslib.md

 **Schema for Databricks-Spark Xml**

 ![img-description](/assets/xml_glue_databrickslib/Databricks_struct_xml.png)
-_Dynamic Frame Schema Structure_
+_Databrick Schema Structure_

-The below snippet is to read the the xml file using databrick spark-xml
+The below snippet is to read the XML file using DataBrick spark-XML

 ```python